 “Many of our laws are newly enacted, particularly in 2022 and 2023, and cover crucial business areas.
 These laws are modern because they align with international norms and best practices,” he added.

-Regarding foreign ownership, he pointed out that Cambodia is one of the few countries in the region that allows 100 per cent foreign ownership in businesses, with the exception of land and ground-floor properties, such as houses or apartments.
+Regarding foreign ownership, he pointed out that Cambodia is one of the few countries in the region that allows 100 per cent foreign ownership in businesses, with the exception of the owning of land and ground-floor properties, such as houses or apartments.
 While foreigners cannot own land, they can lease it or invest through mechanisms like economic land concessions.

 For business conflict resolution, Tayseng explained that Cambodia offers various options, including mediation, negotiation and arbitration, before resorting to the courts.

-Despite these advancements, Tayseng acknowledged ongoing challenges.
+Despite these advancements, Tayseng acknowledged ongoing challenges regarding the law enforcement.

 “The Cambodian government is committed to modernising the legal system, but as more laws are enacted, understanding them becomes increasingly complex.
 Even as an experienced lawyer, I need to continually study new laws,” he said.